 Are your online customers abandoning their online shopping cart before they complete their purchase?
 If so, you’re not alone.
 Here are several things you can do to reduce lost sales.

 Are your online customers abandoning their online shopping cart before they complete their purchase?
 If so, you’re not alone.
 Abandoned shopping carts are a common problem.
-According to a 2019t, the average reported shopping cart abandonment rate is 69.57%.
+According to a 2019 Baymard Institute report, the average reported shopping cart abandonment rate is 69.57%.
 That means that if your site is typical, over two-thirds of the customers who start to place an order on your site may be leaving before completing their purchase.

 The reasons consumers and businesses buyers abandon shopping carts are varied.
 High shipping costs and comparison shopping are two common reasons.
 In B2B sales, the person who initially looks for a product and puts it in a cart may be researching the cost and other details for their boss.

 Other reasons for shopping cart abandonment include the buyer’s desire to find more information about a product or to read reviews; a last minute decision to search for coupons; or the site “timing out” (forgetting what was entered in the shopping cart) because the shopper had to answer a phone call or got interrupted in some other way.
 Shopping carts that force a shopper to register before allowing them to make a purchase, or that are set up in such a way to make it difficult to see what you’ve put in the cart or find the “checkout” button will also cause online shoppers to leave without completing their purchase.